 - If a registration fee was included on an Enrollment Agreement, the registration fee is non-refundable upon completion of the first class. - If students are cancelled by UMA, all tuition and fees charged are refunded.
-If a student cancels (other than an active duty military student) and books provided by UMA are not returned, students are assessed a book fee for such books. - Tuition is charged per payment period for all courses scheduled for that payment period. - If a student withdraws, in addition to applicable tuition, the student is responsible for the registration fee, if included on the enrollment agreement, upon completion of the first class, books and technology fees (if applicable).
-If books are returned, a student may receive a refund of applicable book charges.
-For questions, please contact Student Accounts at 877-250-9799.
+If a student cancels (other than an active duty military student) and physical textbooks provided by UMA are not returned, students are assessed a book fee for those physical textbooks. - Tuition is charged per payment period for all courses scheduled for that payment period. - If a student withdraws, in addition to applicable tuition, the student is responsible for the registration fee, if included on the enrollment agreement, after completion of the first class and technology fees (if applicable).